lando/wordpress/examples/wordpress-custom/README.md

 # Should use composer 2.0.7
 lando ssh -s appserver -c "/bin/sh -c 'NO_COLOR=1 composer -V'" | grep "Composer version 2.0.7"

-# Should be running mysql 5.7
+# Should be running mysql 5.7 by default
-lando mysql -V | grep "mysql" | grep "Distrib 5.7."
+lando mysql -V | grep 5.7

 # Should be able to connect to the database with the default creds
 lando mysql wordpress -e quit

 # Should have xdebug enabled
 lando php -m | grep Xdebug

-# Should have bee 1.x-1.x
-lando bee version | grep "Bee for Wordpress CMS" | grep "1.x-1.x"

 # Should be using custom config files
 lando ssh -s appserver -c "curl -L appserver_nginx/info.php" | grep memory_limit | grep 513M